 Also, green vegetables such as broccoli, spinach, and kale, do all contain colorful pigments, but they are still green due to the high amount of chlorophyll.

 So, firstly, make sure you eat colorful fruits and vegetables every single day.
 Because they will indeed contain good carotenoids of either sort and usually a great mix of them.
-And to be a bit more precise, follow my chart.
+And to be a bit more precise, follow my chart for the best intake of skin tightening foods.

 Other carotenoids to consider